-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 "When you're doing a reconstruction like this, even when you're working on cranial-facial reconstruction, there's a lot of guessing," Goodrich says.
 With the new technology, he says, "you're no longer guessing."

-The four tissue expanders placed in the boys' heads were first mapped to specific locations with the 3D imagery.
+The four tissue expanders placed in the boys' heads were first mapped to specific locations with the 3-D imagery.
 That was crucial in allowing the surgeons to know they'd have enough skin for reconstruction and to place the expanders away from incisions from the first three surgeries to lessen the chance of infection.

 "None of that was ever possible before," Tepper says.
 "That's the first time that's ever been used."